 There is no simple one-size-fits-all approach to how to make an assumption or estimation method conservative.
 "Excessively conservative" data should be avoided, as the principle of accuracy means that systematic over- or under-reporting is to be avoided.
-The Commission has provided a guidance document for MRR and AVR purposes on making conservative estimates for emissions51.
+The Commission has provided a guidance document for MRR and AVR purposes on making conservative estimates for emissions45.
 Chapter 4 of that guidance contains a "toolbox" for filling data gaps (examples are given only for emissions), which in principle proposes methods which the FAR would consider correlation methods or estimation methods in general.
-The toolbox also proposes to add a "safety margin" to ensure that the data is indeed conservative.
-This can be done e.g. by adding/subtracting 2 σ to averages of correlated values, or using the maximum/minimum value of historical measurements, etc. as appropriate in line with the above suggested definition.
+The toolbox also proposes to add a "safety margin" to ensure that the data is indeed conservative, and emissions are not underestimated.
+For FAR monitoring, this can be done e.g. by adding/subtracting 2 σ to averages of correlated values (ensuring that free allocation is not overestimated), or using the maximum/minimum value of historical measurements, etc. as appropriate in line with the above suggested definition.